Shimon Peres: Second premiership (1995–1996)

 During his term, Peres promoted the use of the internet in Israel and created the first website of an Israeli prime minister.

+Post-premiership (1996–2007)

 Labor in opposition (1996–1999)

 Peres was narrowly defeated by Benjamin Netanyahu in the 1996 Israeli prime ministerial election.
-Not included in the new government, Labor became an opposition party again, once again placing Peres in the then-unofficial role of Knesset opposition leader.
+Not included in the new government, Labor became an opposition party again.
+This again placed Peres in the then-unofficial role of Knesset opposition leader.